2014–15 Saint Louis Billikens men's basketball team

 The 2014–15 Saint Louis Billikens men's basketball team represented Saint Louis University in the 2014–15 NCAA Division I men's basketball season.
 The Billikens were led by their head coach Jim Crews who served his second season at Saint Louis.
 The team played their home games at Chaifetz Arena.
 They were a member of the Atlantic 10 Conference.
 The Bilikens proceeded to complete their best to worst season.

 The season was the 100th in Saint Louis men's basketball history.

 Previous season

 The Billikens finished the season with an overall record of 27–7, with a record of 13–3 in the Atlantic 10 regular season to win the regular season conference championship.
 In the 2014 Atlantic 10 tournament, the Billikens lost to St. Bonaventure in the quarterfinals.
-They received an at-large bid to the NCAA tournament where they defeated NC State in the second round before losing in the third round to Louisville.
+They received an at-large bid to the NCAA tournament where they defeated NC State in the first round before losing in the second round to Louisville.